ADGEfficiency/course-starter-python/neuapp/blog/make.md

 ## Summary

 That's it!
-We hope you have enjoyed learning a bit about `make`, and are enthuastic to experiment with it in your work.
+We hope you have enjoyed learning a bit about `make` & `Makefile`, and are enthusiastic to experiment with it in your data work.

-There is so much more depth and complexity to `make` and the `Makefile` - such as parallel execution of targets.
+There is more depth and complexity to `make` and the `Makefile` - such as parallel execution of targets.

 A quick reminder of what we have learnt:

+- a `Makefile` can be arbitrary complex, and execute pipelines based on the dependencies between code and data,
 - a `Makefile` can document your workflow,
 - is a central point of execution for your project,
 - can intelligently re-execute your pipeline.